juricalihtar/java-covid19-app/README.md

 * username: student
 * password: student

-In dat/skriprtabazepodataka.sql file is a script for creating and populating a database.
+In dat/skriprtabazepodataka.sql file is a script for creating and inserting into a database.